biati-digital/nova-php-cs-fixer/phpcsfixer.novaextension/README.md

 #### Blade Options

 - **Format Blade files on save** Enable or disable format on save for blade files **.blade.php**

+- **Respect Nova preferences for Blade indentation** If enabled, the formatter will use Nova's tab width and indentetation style for Blade files which also adds supoprt for .editorconfig

 - **Use Tabs** Set to true to use tabs or leave unchecked to use spaces